Non-contact Pain Recognition from Video Sequences with Remote Physiological Measurements Prediction: Experiments and Results

-The BioVid is a multi-modal pain database with both video and physiological data (e.g., electrocardiogram (ECG)).
+\paragraph{Databases.} We evaluate the performance of the proposed method on: the BioVid Heat Pain Database (the \textbf{BioVid} for short) \cite{walter2013biovid} and the UNBC-McMaster Shoulder Pain Expression Archive Database (the \textbf{UNBC} for short) \cite{LuceyUNBCdatabase}. \textbf{The BioVid} is a multi-modal pain database with both video and physiological data.
 A total number of 8700 samples from 87 subjects were collected and equally distributed in 5 classes: T0-T4, where T0 refers to no pain and T4 is the tolerance threshold.
-Pain stimuli were introduced to subjects on their right arm using thermodes.

-The UNBC is collected from volunteers who were self-identified as patients suffering from shoulder pain.
-In total 200 video sequences containing spontaneous facial expressions were recorded from 25 subjects.
+Pain stimuli were introduced to subjects on their right arm using thermodes. \textbf{The UNBC} is collected from volunteers who were self-identified as patients suffering from shoulder pain.
+In total, 200 video sequences containing spontaneous facial expressions were recorded from 25 subjects.
 Videos were recorded when the subjects were experiencing a series of active and passive motion of their affected and unaffected limbs.
 In this paper, the UNBC is used for cross-database validation, since the physiological data are unavailable in this database.

-\textbf{Performance Metrics.}\quad Results are reported in terms of accuracy for distinguishing the tolerance threshold of pain (T4) from no pain (T0) and five discrete pain intensities (T0-T4).
+\paragraph{Performance Metrics.} Results are reported in terms of accuracy for distinguishing the tolerance threshold of pain (T4) from no pain (T0) and five discrete pain intensities (T0-T4).
 For the cross-database test, Area Under Curve (AUC) is used as the evaluation metric.